 PCOS can be classified into four types based on underlying causes:

-- Insulin-resistant PCOS – linked to high insulin levels.
+- Insulin-resistant PCOS – It is linked to high insulin levels.

-- Inflammatory PCOS – caused by chronic inflammation.
+- Inflammatory PCOS – This kind of pcos is caused by chronic inflammation.

-- Hidden-cause PCOS – results from hormonal imbalances not easily detected.
+- Hidden-cause PCOS – Hidden cause pcos results from hormonal imbalances and they are not easily detected.

-- Pill-induced PCOS – triggered by long-term use of certain birth control pills.
+- Pill-induced PCOS – They get triggered by long-term use of certain birth control pills.

 Each type may have slightly different symptoms and treatment approaches, so understanding your PCOS type helps in managing it effectively.